-Sanjay Raut's absence at Maha cabinet expansion event creates rises speculation
+Sanjay Raut's absence creates speculation at Maharashtra cabinet

 Whereas, another BJP leader said that there was no need to attend the expansion of Cabinet since senior leaders of the party had attended the swearing-in ceremony of Thackeray as chief minister at the Shivaji Park in Dadar on November 28.

-However, Raut's absence in the cabinet expansion event has meanwhile, created several specualtions.
+However, Raut's absence in the cabinet expansion event has meanwhile, created several speculations.
 Raut, who has been articulating the Sena's aggressive stand since the results of the assembly elections were declared on October 24, seems intriguing.